StavroG/CS-310-Program-1/README.md

-# CS-310-Program-1
+# Generic Linear List
-This is the first program that I created for my CS-310 class.

-This was a program that I completed for my CS-310 class in school.
+This was a program that I completed for my data structures class in school.
 I used Java and eclipse to make this program.
 I was suppose to create my own data structure that was a LinearList.
 The list had to be generic so that it could accept all data types.

 What I learned: